entelognathus/agnathan-phylogeny/agnathan character list.md

 12. Pineal organ (extra-ocular photoreceptor region expressing pineal opsins): 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

 > - Dearden *et al*.
-(2023): “We scored Eriptychius as present based on the pineal opening tentatively identified in the median dorsal cartilage.
-For Sacabambaspis we have followed the interpretation of Gagnier 31, however see Zhang et al. 53 for an alternative anatomical interpretation
+(2023): “We scored *Eriptychius* as present based on the pineal opening tentatively identified in the median dorsal cartilage.
+For *Sacabambaspis* we have followed the interpretation of Gagnier (1993), however see Zhang et al. (2023) for an alternative anatomical interpretation.“

 13. Pineal opening: 0, covered; 1, uncovered.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

 > - Dearden *et al*.
-(2023): “We scored Eriptychius as unknown as it is unclear whether the tessera overlying the median dorsal plates is in life position or whether it has an opening in.
+(2023): “We scored *Eriptychius* as unknown as it is unclear whether the tessera overlying the median dorsal plates is in life position or whether it has an opening in.”

 14. Adenohypophysis: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .